homayounsr/Sentiment-Classification-using-IMDB-reviews-and-AWS/README.md

 ## Conclusion and Insights
 Through this project, I made several key findings:
 - BlazingText cannot deal with class imbalance
+- The lack of change in the accuracy of the XGBoost model after oversampling illustrates that the issue with low accuracy may not solely be due to class imbalance.
+Consequently, the hypothesis regarding the inadequacy of data became more pronounced after observing the accuracy of this model.
 - Consistency in accuracy across different models (XGBoost, SVM) indicated limitations in surpassing the 63% mark.
 - Insights gained in handling class imbalances and using PCA for more efficient modeling.